1. Are male students welcome?

 4. What do I put on my audition video?

-Video auditions should be on regular VHS cassette or DVD and must be labeled with the applicant’s name, mailing address, phone number, age and years of training.
+Video auditions should be on DVD and must be labeled with the applicant’s name, mailing address, email address, phone number, age and years of training.
+Video links can also be emailed to email@example.com with the above information.
 Audition videos should be no longer than 10 minutes and include barre, center, petite and grande allegro, and pirouettes.
 Please include multiple combinations.
 Pointe shoes should be worn only if the dancer has already been placed on pointe by her regular dance instructor.
-Video auditions will be accepted if postmarked by March 15, 2015.
+Video auditions will be accepted if postmarked by March 15, 2016.
 You may choose to ask your regular dance instructor for help in creating the video.

 5. After my audition, when will I get a response?